 We consider the periphery as both a mode of production of space (Caldeira 2017) that transcends territorial locations and for its potential as a topological anchor to decenter urban analysis (Roy 2011).
 We welcome critical statements that destabilize modes of knowledge production that consider the processes outside mainstream urban and architectural theories as “peripheral.”
 We particularly value alternative practices and their related discourses that show how what is deemed peripheral to urban life is in actuality essential to it (Simone 2010).

 As people move from periphery to center, center to center, and periphery to periphery, how do embodied practices themselves serve as new partitions of social structure alongside the material edges of urban spaces?
 Or do they restructure and resignify these very edges by acts of movement and sensory praxis?
 How do the sensescapes of global industry and technologies restructure and discipline the body?
 How might peripheral structures serve a constructive purpose of affirming ways of life by supporting various bodily practices?
 What are the bodily challenges that peripheral subjectivities pose against their urban conditions?
 How does embodying the periphery for cultural survival become a radical political practice?

-We invite work that combines the ethics and ethos of ethnic/gender studies with the systematic inquiry of anthropology, rhetoric, and sociology, and critical accounts across architecture, urban planning, and geography.
+We invite work that combines the ethics and ethos of Black, Indigenous, and gender studies with the systematic inquiry of anthropology, rhetoric, and sociology, and critical accounts across architecture, urban planning, and geography.
 We welcome contributions that bring to bear the interpretive powers of the humanities to questions of the periphery—including historical, artistic, literary, philosophical, musicological, ethnomusicological, religious, film, and performance studies approaches.

 © Ralf Korbmacher (top) | Giuseppina Forte (center)